Welcome to today's edition of the Rush 24-7 podcast.

 Calm competence.

-I mean, we've been associated with cowboyism for so long that anyone and everyone feel like they can pull our strings on when our leader is supposed to speak up and speak out on their behalf.
+I mean, we've been associated with cowboyism for so long that anyone and everyone feel like they can pull our strings when our leader is supposed to speak up and speak out on their behalf.

-It's it's for them to show machoism and them to establish their their position in their own cause and deal with the and we should we we feel it's necessary and in our So you're you're just just to understand you here, Leo.
+It's for them to show machoism and them to establish their position in their own cause and deal.

-Whether whether it's the nuclear mulers or it's the teenage girls being gunned down in a street, may the best man win.
+Whether it's the nuclear mullahs or it's the teenage girls being gunned down in a street.

 No, it's not.

-My position is okay, it's your fight, your situation, take care of it, do whatever you all have to do for your own cause if and then the situation.
+Do whatever you all have to do for your own cause if and then the situation.

-This we have we have unfinished business with Iran.
+We have unfinished business with Iran.

-Uh there is a debt of honor here.
+There is a debt of honor here.

-It has been at war with us since the day it was born, uh, and it is in our interest for this regime to end.
+It has been at war with us since the day it was born, and it is in our interest for this regime to end.

 Let's take another quick call.

-Let's go to Stuart in California.
+Let's go to Stewart in California.

-Stuart, you're on the uh Rush Limbaugh show.
+Stewart, you're on the Rush Limbaugh show.

-The first thing about that is that there are people dying in the streets of Iran now in order to have the right to make that choice.
+And the two things that were horrible about Obama making the comparison between Mousavi and Ahmadinejad and saying there was very little difference, the first thing about that is that there are people dying in the streets of Iran now in order to have the right to make that choice.

 Right.

-And the second thing that's wrong with it is that um the people who are dying in the streets are trying to prove that it's not Khamenei that is the supreme leader, it's the people of Iran that are the supreme leaders of their country.
+And the second thing that's wrong with it is that the people who are dying in the streets are trying to prove that it's not Khomeini that is the supreme leader.

-There's no that's that's not the that's not the argument here.
+That's not the argument here.

-I don't doubt that uh you know Mousavi is an opportunist in many ways, and he was happy to serve as the Prime Minister under Khomeini for eight years, uh and uh he's certainly only belatedly seen the light, and the idea that he's some kind of gung-ho pro American type is unlikely.
+I don't doubt that Mousavi is an opportunist in many ways, and he was happy to serve as the prime minister under Khomeini for eight years.

 But as you say, it's about the right of the people to make that choice.

-You you absolutely nailed it there, Stuart.
+You absolutely nailed it there, Stuart.

 Thank you.